 Click Add Source to show the Field Selector.

 A new data source is created in the Field Selector.
-To distinguish it from the first data source, the label is editable.
+Edit the label to distinguish it from the first data source.
 Right Click on the highlighted 1km HDF MOD021KM (All Bands...) and choose Properties.
 In the Name field enter, 1km HDF 2:55 UTC MOD021KM.
 Click OK.

 Select 0.6465 um Land/Cloud Boundaries -> Brightness.